 The first step in the treatment of zinc deficiency is prevention.
 It is important to eat a diet that includes a sufficient amount of zinc.
 Zinc is found in foods, such as include red meat poultry, oysters, shellfish, nuts, beans, whole grains, and fortified cereals.
 Zinc is also available in dietary supplements.

-In some people, such as vegetarians whose diet does not include ...more treatments »
+In some people, such as vegetarians whose ...more treatments »

 Zinc deficiency: Misdiagnosis